seifertd/AdventOfCode/2023/README.md

   but took 40 minutes to run.
 Real input was not going to work on this.
   Thanks https://old.reddit.com/user/damaltor1 for the help and tips
   here: https://old.reddit.com/r/adventofcode/comments/18ghux0/2023\_day\_12\_no\_idea\_how\_to\_start\_with\_this\_puzzle/
+* Day 13: Seemed trivial, but took a long time to figure out that 1) The solutions after applying a smudge really had to be different from the pre-smudge solutions and 2) Many of the maps have more than one solution and there is an unstated assumption that in part 1, you use the first available solution, but in part 2, you have to skip that one and try to find the next ... who knows, there could be N solutions in a map.
+This problem sucked.